wonsunahn/CS1541_Fall2020/projects/1/README.md

 None of these are source files that you were asked to modify, so it shouldn't disrupt your work in any way.

-Once, you have those files updated, you will see the Makefile has a new target: plot.
+Once, you have those files updated, you will see the Makefile has a new target: plots.

 ```
-$ make plot
+$ make plots
 ```

 The above command will create two files: IPC.pdf and IPC_solution.pdf.
 The two files show the IPCs for the short traces in /afs/cs.pitt.edu/courses/1541/short_traces for the various processor configurations under plot_confs/, for your five_stage binary and the five_stage_solution binary respectively.